himanshumaurya0007/MERN_Projects/blog-website/README.md

-# 📝 MERN - Blog Website
+# MERN Stack - Blog Website

-A dynamic and responsive Blog Website built using the MERN stack (MongoDB, Express, React, Node.js).
+A dynamic and responsive **Blog Website** built using the **MERN stack (MongoDB, Express, React, Node.js)**.
 This project showcases full-stack development with blog creation, category filtering, tagging, and an interactive UI.
 It emphasizes modular design, clean architecture, and scalable routing logic for both client and server.

-# 🧠 Features
+## 🧠 Features

 - 📄 Display blog posts by category and tag